enmasseio/babble/README.md

 - `babble.listen([callback: Function])`
   Wait for a message.
 The provided callback function is called as `callback(response, context)`, where `response` is the just received message.
+  When the callback returns a promise, babble will wait with execution of the next block until the promise is resolved.
+The result returned by the callback is passed to the next block in the chain.
   Providing a callback function is equivalent of doing `babble.listen().then(callback)`.